mmichaelis/profile-activation-poc/README.md

     These tests will run if the AUT is either "client" or "server" but not both.

+* **client-contained-multi-properties-itest:**

+    This approach will switch test execution on property name rather than property value.
+    Benefit: We can now cover the scenario to run tests, if the module applies to one of several specified AUTs without using an extension.

+    Caveat: We either end up in huge POMs with many profiles if we have a bunch of AUTs to support (we need to explicitly list all AUTs not covered by this module), or we need an extra property to actually activate selective AUT execution.

+    In the example we have chosen the second option, as the POMs will be much less verbose.
+The AUT selection will then look like as given in the examples below:

+    ```text
+    $ mvn verify -Duse-aut -Daut-client
+    $ mvn verify -Duse-aut -Daut-server
+    $ mvn verify -Duse-aut -Daut-client -Daut-server
+    ```

+    Where only in the second example the tests will not run.

 ### Profile Activation Extensions

 As stated before, standard Maven profile activation is rather restricted.
 That is